-Since the Great Recession, the rise of single-family rental companies has changed the investor ownership landscape in the U.S. Using housing transaction data, we document the rise of Long Term Rental (LTR) companies by constructing a panel of national single-family housing portfolios.
-We show that LTR growth outstripped all other investor types and that these companies geographically concentrate their holdings, expanding their local market shares over time.
-We construct a novel instrument predicting LTR entry, leveraging differential revealed preferences in product characteristics across landlord types, interacting with a proxy for falling property management costs over time.
+Since the Great Recession, the rise of single-family rental companies has changed the investor ownership landscape in the U.S. Using housing transaction data, we document the rise of Long Term Rental (LTR) companies, defined as inclusive of single-family rental, rent-to-own, and real estate private equity firms, by constructing a panel of national single-family housing portfolios between 2010 and 2022.
+We show that LTR growth outstripped all other investor types, such as builders, iBuyers, and small investors, over the last decade.
+These companies geographically concentrate their holdings in select census tracts and expand their local market shares over time.
+To estimate LTRs' impacts on local housing markets, we construct a novel instrument predicting LTR entry, which we name the "suitability index."
+In the cross-section, this instrument leverages differential revealed preferences in product characteristics across landlord types.
+In the time-series, we interact these differential product preferences with a proxy for falling property management costs over time.
+In the first stage, more suitable locations for LTRs experience higher growth in LTR shares: a one-standard-deviation increase in the instrument implies a 54.4% higher annual growth in LTR share relative to the baseline mean.
 We use this instrument for LTR market entry to estimate the causal impact of LTR market share on local house prices.
-We find that a 1-standard deviation above the mean increase in LTR share growth leads to an annual additional house price growth of 2.11pp.
+We find that a one-standard-deviation above the mean increase in LTR share growth leads to an annual additional house price growth of 1.24pp and additional rent growth of 2.51pp.
 Finally, we discuss how the reallocation of homeownership across small and large landlords, as well as owner-occupants and investors, contribute to these price increases.

-\We thank the Real Estate Research Institute for their generous funding of this project.
-Trang Do, Yingze Xu, Jiaowei Gong, Steven Zhang, Yufei Chen, Xinru Chen, and Yifei Wu provided excellent research assistance.
+\We thank Jacques Gordon (discussant), Michael Reher (discussant), the seminar participants of Stanford SITE for Housing and Urban Economics, Cornell Real Estate Symposium, SF Fed-UCLA conference on housing, financial markets and monetary policy, UEA North American Meeting, Pre-WFA Summer Real Estate Research Symposium, 2nd Annual Conference on Market-Based Solutions for Reducing Wealth Inequality, CICF, ITAM Finance Conference, and RERI Annual Conference for their valuable comments.
+We thank the Real Estate Research Institute for their generous funding of this project.
+Trang Do, Yingze Xu, Jiaowei Gong, Steven Zhang, Yufei Chen, Xinru Chen, Liam Gagnon, Tanner Bailey, and Will Garcia provided excellent research assistance.

-Email: caitlin.gorback@mccombs.utexas.edu ‡Email: franklin\qian@kenan-flagler.unc.edu. §Email: Zipei\Zhu@kenan-flagler.unc.edu.
+&lt;sup>†Email: caitlin.gorback@mccombs.utexas.edu

+&lt;sup>‡Email: franklin\qian@kenan-flagler.unc.edu.

+&lt;sup>§Email: Zipei\Zhu@kenan-flagler.unc.edu.